We're an affiliate

 The plunger has soft bristles that gently remove dirt from your dog’s paw with the aid of water.
 After every cleaning session, ensure you dry your dog’s paws with a clean towel to make him feel more comfortable while in the house.

-There are many ways on how to clean dog’s paws and you can use a combination of them to get the best overall results.
+There are many ways to clean your dog’s paws and you can use a combination of them to get the best overall results.

 If your dog is giving you a hard time in the sink during thorough washing, you can get an automatic paw cleaner that will make him feel more relaxed and comfortable during the short cleaning process.